koma-im/continuum-desktop/README.md

   * Links in plaintext messages are identified and preview is shown whenever applicable
   * Known services are treated in the most reasonable way, for a Github repo, this could be the number of stars, forks, the README.md
   * Known media type are auto-loaded, image links are converted to images
-  * Koma is going to save you quite a few clicks

 * Display Emoji on all OS using [Emoji One](https://github.com/emojione/emojione/)
   * Built-in virtual emoji keyboard